 Identifying if an emotional connection is possible or not( niche marketing banks heavily on the loyalty of the target market).

 Market share of the most prominentIdentifying your company's strengths and weaknesses goes a long way.
 It is the most crucial part of a niche marketing campaign.
 Playing to your strengths.
 You should be able to identify which target audience you will be catering to. player.

 Identifying your company’s strengths and weaknesses goes a long way.
 This is the most important part of a niche marketing campaign.
 Playing to your strengths.
 You should be able to identify which target audience you will be catering to.

 Identify Your Target Audience

-To sell products or services to potential customers you need to extract the right information from your target markets.
+To sell products or services to potential customers, you need to extract the correct information from your target markets.
 The difference between mass marketing is that you need to know your audience when targeting a niche market.

 Actions for understanding your target market:

 Know the business and demographics of your potential customers.

 Understand the product or service your defined segment is using.

 Use digital marketing to understand your market’s internet activity.